 \section{Introduction}

-The prediction of 3-dimensional (3D) structures from a molecular graph is a universal challenge relevant to many branches of the natural sciences.
-3D coordinates of all atoms define a system's Hamiltonian, and thereby all observables which can be calculated as expectation values of approximate solutions to Schrödinger's equation.
-Energy and force estimates can subsequently be used to identify structural optima.
-The many degrees of freedom and various levels of theory for describing potential energy surfaces make the structure prediction problem challenging.
-The problem is aggravated by the combinatorially large number of possible conformers (cf.~Levinthal's paradox\cite{zwanzig_levinthals_1992}) mapping to the same graph.
-Often only low energy conformations are desired, e.g. as a practically relevant starting configuration to a chemical reaction,\cite{rudorff_thousands_2020}, or to binding poses in computational drug design\cite{doman_molecular_2002}, requiring conformational scans to identify promising representative candidate geometries.
+The prediction of three dimensional (3D) structures from a molecular graph is a universal challenge relevant to many branches of the natural sciences.
+Elemental information and 3D coordinates of all atoms define a system's Hamiltonian, and thereby all observables which can be estimated as expectation values of approximate solutions to Schr\"odinger's equation.
+Energy and force estimates are frequently used to sample the potential energy surface in order to locate structural minima.\cite{Hartke1993, Kastner2009} The many degrees of freedom and various levels of theory for describing potential energy surfaces make structure predictions challenging.
+The problem is aggravated by the combinatorially large number of possible conformational isomers (cf.~Levinthal's paradox\cite{zwanzig_levinthals_1992}) mapping to the same graph.
+Often, only low energy conformations are desired, e.g. as a practically relevant starting configuration to a chemical reaction\cite{rudorff_thousands_2020}, or to binding poses in computational drug design\cite{doman_molecular_2002}, requiring conformational scans to identify promising representative candidate geometries.
 While feasible for few and smaller systems, conformational scans of large databases remain computationally prohibitive.

-State of the art approaches for generating 3D molecular structures e.g. ETKDG\cite{yoshikawa_fast_2019} and Gen3D\cite{riniker_better_2015} are very efficient yet based on fixed functional forms, empirical parameters, and knowledge-based heuristic rules.
-While applicable to known and well behaved regions of chemical compound space, these methods lack generality and cannot be applied to more challenging systems such as open-shell molecules or transition states.
-Recent generative machine learning developments can produce structural candidates to solve inverse molecular design problems\cite{simm_generative_2020, mansimov_molecular_2019, hoffmann_generating_2019, gebauer_symmetry-adapted_2020, nesterov_3dmolnet_2020} but have, to the best of our knowledge, not yet been used to tackle the structure prediction problem in general.
+State of the art approaches for generating 3D molecular structures e.g. ETKDG\cite{yoshikawa_fast_2019} and Gen3D\cite{riniker_better_2015} are efficient yet carry significant bias since they are based on mathematically rigid functional forms, empirical parameters, knowledge-based heuristic rules, and do not improve upon increase of training data set sizes.
+While applicable to known and well behaved regions of chemical compound space, these methods lack generality and are inherently limited when it comes to more challenging systems, such as open-shell molecules or transition states.
+Recent generative machine learning developments might hold promise since they can produce structural candidates to solve inverse molecular design problems\cite{simm_generative_2020, mansimov_molecular_2019, hoffmann_generating_2019, gebauer_symmetry-adapted_2020, nesterov_3dmolnet_2020}.
+Unfortunately, however, they have not yet been used to tackle the 3D structure prediction problem, to the best of our knowledge.